dannysmith/sparta-coursepreparation/README.md

 ### Mandatory pre-course training

-Before you join a Sparta course, you *must* completed the tasks and exercises outlined below.
+Before you join a Sparta course, you *must* complete the tasks and exercises outlined below.
 In total there are 42 hours worth of practical coding exercises *plus* topical reading.
 If you are attending an SDET, JavaScript Engineer, Web Development or DevOps course, you must also complete subject-specific online material as indicated below:

 * [Medium](#medium)
 * [Pocket](#pocket)